10 Things to Check Before Signing a Gibraltar Rental (2026)

 - Rent increases during a fixed-term contract are only permitted if the contract explicitly allows them

-- The landlord must give reasonable notice before entering the property (typically 24-48 hours)
+- The landlord must give reasonable notice before entering the property (typically 24, 48 hours in practice)

 The 2026 Factor

-Two things are changing the Gibraltar rental market right now:
+Two things are shaping the Gibraltar rental market right now:

 2. New housing supply